curl/curl/docs/CONTRIBUTE.md

 ### Write Access to git Repository

-If you are a very frequent contributor, you may be given push access to the git repository and then you'll be able to push your changes straight into the git repo instead of sending changes as pull requests or by mail as patches.
+If you are a frequent contributor, you may be given push access to the git repository and then you'll be able to push your changes straight into the git repo instead of sending changes as pull requests or by mail as patches.

 Just ask if this is what you'd want.
 You will be required to have posted several high quality patches first, before you can be granted push access.